 Sometimes you’ve gotta stick to the “if it ain’t broke, don’t fix it” rule.

 Homeland is Showtime’s award-winning political drama, but did you know it’s actually based on the Israeli series Hatufim (Prisoners of War)?
 The latter premiered in 2010, centering on characters who had been held captive during combat, and went on to become one of the country’s highest-rating dramas of all time.
-Meanwhile, Homeland enjoyed similar acclaim from the off and is set to continue with its eighth and final season next year, with Claire Danes returning to the role as Carrie Mathison.
+Meanwhile, Homeland enjoyed similar acclaim from the off and finished its eighth & final season last year, with Claire Danes returning to the role as Carrie Mathison.

 Nevertheless, lead Diane Kruger gave a noteworthy performance as the socially awkward detective that challenged the traditional tropes of female TV cops.
 And, as pointed out by The Guardian, “shifting the action from the Oresund bridge that joins Denmark and Sweden to its altogether less picturesque equivalent marking the border between Mexico and the US, adds to the show’s subtext of social justice: the differences between the two societies are starker, more pronounced.”

 Gracepoint tells more or less the same story as its Brit predecessor Broadchurch, following a crime-busting D.I. who is brought in to a small town to investigate the death of a young boy.
-It also had the same writer, the same director, and the same star (the ever-wonderful David Tennant).
+Gracepoint also had the same writer, director, and star (the ever-wonderful David Tennant).

 Why did they bother?
 We’re still not sure, but what we do know is that Broadchurch is far more worthy of your time thanks to Olivia Colman’s stunning performance as Tennant’s partner Detective Sgt.
 Ellie Miller.
 But also because Gracepoint is mostly a shot-for-shot copy of its source material that makes no creative decisions of its own.

 It’s hard to remember a time when Netflix’s MVP House of Cards wasn’t a household name.
-Although the show has seen somewhat of a demise in recent times thanks to the scandal surrounding its central actor Kevin Spacey, for five solid seasons it’s enjoyed critical acclaim across the world.
+Despite the Netflix show having seen some trouble thanks to the scandal surrounding central actor Kevin Spacey, six solid seasons enjoyed critical acclaim across the world.

-But its premise didn’t come from thin air, as the show is based on the British miniseries of the same name based on the novel by Michael Dobbs.
-Fans of the US remake would do well to check out the original, particularly if you’re into satirical takes on politics.
+But House of Cards‘s premise didn’t come from thin air, as the show is based on the British miniseries of the same name based on the novel by Michael Dobbs.
+Fans of the U.S. remake would do well to check out the original, particularly if you’re into satirical takes on politics.
 Both versions of House of Cards are not to be missed.

-The second season of the critically acclaimed medical drama about a young surgeon with autism and savant syndrome is set to air in September following a successful first round.
-But that’s not all that surprising considering it’s based on the 2013 award-winning South Korean series of the same name and similar premise.
-The show’s lead actor Daniel Dae Kim had been trying to adapt it for US viewers since 2014 before it finally arrived in 2017 on ABC with Freddie Highmore as the central doctor.
+A show about a young surgeon with autism and savant syndrome, the second season of the critically acclaimed medical drama The Good Doctor is set to air in September following a successful first round.
+But that’s not all too surprising considering it’s based on the 2013 award-winning South Korean series of the same name and similar premise.
+The show’s lead actor Daniel Dae Kim had been trying to adapt it for U.S. viewers since 2014 before it finally arrived in 2017 on ABC with Freddie Highmore as the central doctor.